'Rangers can't let up in derby despite Euro lure'

 Rangers' flight home from Germany wouldn't have even touched down before the focus of another monumental game - Sunday's Old Firm derby - started to appear on the horizon.

-A 1-0 loss against RB Leipzig in the Europa League semi-final first leg means their hopes of reaching Seville are still alive, but, albeit slim, so are their chances of retaining the Scottish Premiership title.
+A 1-0 loss against RB Leipzig in the Europa League semi-final first leg means their hopes of reaching Seville are still alive but, albeit slim, so are their chances of retaining the Scottish Premiership title.

 On the back of a difficult European tie, the last time Rangers played Celtic - in the Scottish Cup semi-final - the contest went all the way to extra time, and that was after an additional 30 minutes against Sporting Braga.